Ph4nt00m/Router-vanilla/README.md

+### EN
+# hort introduction
+I met a lot of people who wanted to create their own routers for various reasons.
+In the end, using the vanilla JS router can reduce your dependence on infrastructure.
+As long as you understand all the independent parts of its manufacture, you can easily create your own vanilla Javascript router.

+## Here are the key things to know to create your own JS router:

+1. The key to vanilla JS routing is the location.pathname property.
+2. Listen for the "popstate" event to respond to .pathname changes.
+This happens whenever a new URL is typed into the browser's address bar but we don't want to refresh the page - we simply want to refresh the view by loading new content.
+3. You can optionally store routes in a routes[] array.
+4. Knowledge of JavaScript Regular Expressions (RegEx) to parse the URL is necessary.
+5. Basic understanding of history and history.pushState (JavaScript's History API) is critical if you wish to integrate your router into native browser architecture.

+## A quick review of the JavaScript History API
+I've seen so many vanilla JS router tutorials that don't mention JavaScript's History API.
+Too bad, because clicking the browser's Back and Forward buttons has everything to do with navigating between URLs in browsing history.
+You can't speak about routing without the History API.
+1. history.back() is the same as history.go(-1), or when user clicks the Back button in their browser.
+You can use either method to the same effect.
+2. history.forward() executes when user presses the browser's Forward button, and it is equivalent to history.go(1).
+3. go() is similar to the .back() and forward() methods, except you can specify how many steps back or forward you want to go within the browser history stack.
+4. pushState() will push new state to the History API.
+5. .length property is the number of elements in the session history.
+6. .state property is used to look up state without listening to the "popstate" event.

+### FR
 # Brève introduction
 J'ai rencontré beaucoup de gens qui voulaient créer leurs propres routeurs pour diverses raisons.
 En fin de compte, l'utilisation du routeur JS vanilla peut réduire votre dépendance à l'égard de l'infrastructure.
 Tant que vous comprenez toutes les parties indépendantes de sa fabrication, vous pouvez facilement créer votre propre routeur vanilla JavaScript.